creativeprojects/resticprofile/README.md

 restic --repo "local:/backup" --password-file "password.txt" --verbose backup /home
 ```

-For resticprofile to generate this command automatically for you, here's the configuration file:
+For resticprofile to generate this command automatically for you, here's the configuration file (in *TOML* format):

 ```ini
 [default]